Optimal recruitment process: from search to hiring

 Phase 2: Attract and select the best candidates

-Write an optimized job offer
+Writing an optimized job posting

 - Clear structure: bullet points, short paragraphs, information hierarchy

-Implement a structured pre-selection process
+Implementing a structured pre-selection process

 To avoid bias and ensure fairness, the pre-selection process must be formalized: